WARGit/NostalgiaPi/README.md

 # Pre-Requisites
-There will be some pre-reqs, e.g. packages to install i'm sure, what they are at the minute is not documented, once i get chance to build a pi from cratch i will update this readme with them
+There will be some pre-reqs, e.g. packages to install i'm sure, what they are at the minute is not documented, once i get chance to build a pi from scratch i will update this readme with them

 ## Config file example